 T cells drive immune activation and promote clearance of infections and cancer.
 However, their function can also provoke autoimmune and allergic inflammation.
 The immune system therefore employs a variety of suppressive mechanisms, known as immunoregulatory mechanisms, to restrain excessive T cell activation that would otherwise cause deleterious inflammation, or immunopathology following infection.
-Immunoregulatory mechanisms also suppress beneficial anti-tumour T cell responses to drive deleterious immunosuppression in cancer.
+Immunoregulatory mechanisms also suppress beneficial T cell responses against cancer, resulting in deleterious immunosuppression.
 Immunoregulatory mechanisms therefore function as ‘brakes’ on immune activation and have important consequences in infection, inflammation and cancer.

 Our research aims to uncover the molecular and cellular mechanisms underpinning immunoregulation and cancer immunosuppression.
 Fundamental discovery in the field of immunoregulation will pave the way for new therapies aimed at manipulating immune function in patients with autoimmunity and cancer.

 (For a full list see Publications)